 Given the frenetic nature of modern culture and its voracious appetite for technological innovation, this more-is-more design approach will only grow in momentum well beyond this current year and the year after that.

 Animation and motion graphics have become increasingly important for creative advertising and marketing, providing new ways to present products and services in the modern digital space.
 From small in-app animations to full promotional videos, motion graphics are utilised across all industries and businesses.
 Following animation trends requires a keen eye and a refined taste, and many companies are using motion graphics to give their approach to marketing a more dynamic and tactile edge.

 A brand logo, appearing still and lifeless in the centre of a frame, is not as appealing as one that glides into frame and spins around before settling comfortably into its spot.
 Elements that dance and flutter across the screen appeal enormously to the eye, eliciting a little intrigue and drama and lifting an otherwise flat presentation into a realm where the viewer is engaged and entertained at the same time.

 Restricted Colour Palette

 Here it is less that is more.
 Simple words can convey more meaning, and the same holds true for colours.
-The current trend involves using a limited number of primary colours to narrate a visual story.
+The current trend involves using a limited number of primary colours — chosen strategically based on the insights from colour psychology — to narrate a visual story.
 Instead of unrestrained use of colour that can obfuscate a design element, simple colour selections, with no more than three colours, can maximise the viewer’s comprehension of elements while they’re in motion.

 Kinetic Text/Lower Thirds